dxmv/fitness_app/client/README.md

   - [ ] Deactivate the routine

   - [x] Add a routine
-  - [ ] Remove a routine

 - [ ] Single routine screen:

   - [x] Fetch the routine

   - [x] Display the weekly calendar with the workouts
-  - [ ] Re-order workouts in the calendar
+  - [ ] Re-order workouts in the calendar?

-  - [ ] Add a workout to the routine
+  - [x] Add a workout to the routine
-  - [ ] Remove a workout from the routine
+  - [x] Remove a workout from the routine
-  - [ ] Re-order workouts in the routine

   - [x] Make the current routine active
   - [ ] Deactivate the routine